 Years ago when my children were really young, I was among the crowd that thought if it’s in the grocery store, then I can buy it, eat it, and cook with it.

 Seasonal ingredients weren’t really something I concerned myself with.
 I figured that seeing the produce I wanted mostly available year round was just one of our wonderful modern conveniences.

 But then I started to pay more attention to the food I was eating and the price the stores were charging.
 I found that not only do the season’s finest fruits and vegetables offer the best taste, they also cost less.

 Taking care to add fresh, in-season produce to my diet maximized my nutrients and added diversity to my meals.
 It doesn’t take much to make fresh seasonal produce taste great.

-As I paid more attention to the variety of produce available each season I realized that winter was not just potatoes and carrots, but a whole host of other items and many of which I had given nary a though to in the past.
+As I paid more attention to the variety of produce available each season I realized that spring was not just peas and spinach, but a whole host of other items and many of which I had given nary a though to in the past.

 No matter where you get your produce from – the local farmer’s market, your backyard garden, or the grocery store – take advantage of spring’s delicious offerings and fresh flavors.